Everything I know about managing remote employees, I learned the hard way.

 At the end of the day, if I can’t trust my team members, then they shouldn’t be on my team, remotely or otherwise.

-Of course, not every employee will thrive in a remote environment, and it’s important to get a sense for that as early as possible.
-When I’m weighing whether to let an existing employee go fully or partially remote, I ask questions in one-on-ones about a candidate’s experience working off-site, their time-management skills, and their tendency toward distraction.
+Not every employee will thrive in a remote environment, and it’s important to recognize that as early as possible.
+When I’m weighing whether to let an existing employee go fully or partially remote, I ask questions in one-on-ones.
+I about a candidate’s experience working off-site, their time-management skills, and their tendency toward distraction.
 If your workplace is fully remote, then you should build those questions into your interviews, so you know at the outset if someone will be a good fit for the remote model.
-But the issue here still comes down to trust, since you have to trust that your team members are being honest about their strengths and limitations.
+But the issue here still comes down to trust.
+You have to trust that your team members are being honest about their strengths and limitations.

-When you’ve built a team and a set of processes around remote work that you trust, you can relax in the knowledge that you don’t need to be constantly looking over your team’s shoulders.
+When you’ve built solid remote work processes, you can relax, knowing that you don’t need to constantly look over everybody’s shoulders.

 For example, a few years ago I I was completely laid out by an illness for a few weeks.
 I couldn’t make it into the office, (in fact, I couldn’t even get out of bed!).
 Still, I had one-on-ones with every key member of my team.
 The meetings were short and sweet, but they kept work going forward as planned.
 And I never worried that things were falling by the wayside just because I wasn’t there.